 It was then that I realized how therapeutic writing can be!
 So I kept developing more and more scenarios and characters.
 The experience was so fulfilling that I felt the need to write more and more until writing became a huge part of my life.

-Life's tribulations and a vast interest in all things Victorian inspired me to write The Whitmore House series of novels that are based on a haunted Victorian house (turned Bed & Breakfast) located in fictional Oakwood, Nebraska and the lovingly tenacious woman who falls in love with the home, its history, and its inhabitants (alive and dead).
+Life's tribulations and a keen interest in all things Victorian inspired me to write The Whitmore House series of novels which are based on a haunted Victorian house (turned Bed & Breakfast) located in fictional Oakwood, Nebraska.
+My main character is a lovingly tenacious woman who falls in love with the home, its history, and its inhabitants (alive and dead).
 I love my characters, and they are often in my thoughts.
 Many of my characters are based on people I once knew, and those that I wish I knew!
 The Whitmore House series is available on this site or on Amazon.com.

 The museum is one of my passions and is a perfect fit for me because I equally value freedom and equality, and both of those things are something the museum continually promotes.
 My involvement with the museum led to months of research and I wrote the History of the Mayhew and Kagi Families that we sell in the museum's gift shop.
 Years later, I did several more months of historical research, resulting in not only discovering the names of several of the escaping slaves who took refuge at the Mayhew Cabin back in 1859, but tracing their descendants forward in time until I located a living descendant.

 That discovery led to the writing of The Twelve.
 It is now complete and available on this site or on Amazon.com.

 I'm currently writing Book 6 in The Whitmore House romantic novel series and I'm even having cursory thoughts about #7.
 And of course, there will be happy endings. . . . and more books.